top of page

 Countries Targeted: Belize

-This case study focuses on CDRT mobilization during the response of Hurricanes Eta and Iota in Belize and provides answers to the following questions:
+This case study examined CDRT mobilisation during the response to Hurricanes Eta and Iota in Belize, offering answers to the following questions:

-• Are there formal community response teams established in vulnerable communities after CDRT training are conducted?
+Are there formal community response teams established in vulnerable communities after CDRT trainings are conducted?

-• Which organisations work with CDRTs and do any of these organizations activities CDRTs?
+Which organisations collaborate with CDRTs, and do any of these organisations carry out activities related to CDRTs?

 Research Rationale